bgoonz/docs-collection/github/rest/reference/markdown.md

 ---
 title: Markdown
-intro: 'The Markdown API enables you to render a markdown document as an HTML page or as raw text.'
+intro: "The Markdown API enables you to render a markdown document as an HTML page or as raw text."
 redirect_from:
   - /v3/markdown
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - API
 miniTocMaxHeadingLevel: 3